OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/subproblem.rst

                              ScipyOptimizer, SubProblem, CaseDriver

-    class MultiMinGroup(Group):
-        """
+    sub = Problem(root=Group())
+    root = sub.root

+Now let's define the function we want to minimize.
+In this case we've chosen a simple function with only one input and one output.
+It's a cosine function between the bounds += pi that is modified so that the rightmost "valley" is slightly lower than valleys to the left.
+Between the += pi bounds, there are only two valleys, so we have two local minima and one of those is global.

+The code below defines a component that represents our function, as well as an independent variable that the optimizer can use as a design variable.
+We put both of those in the root Group and connect our independent variable to our component's input.

+.. testcode:: subprob

-        In the range  -pi <= x <= pi
+    # In the range  -pi <= x <= pi
-        function has 2 local minima, one is global
+    # function has 2 local minima, one is global
+    #

-        global min is:  f(x) = -1.31415926 at x = pi
+    # global min is:  f(x) = -1.31415926 at x = pi
-        local min at: f(x) = -0.69084489952  at x = -3.041593
+    # local min at: f(x) = -0.69084489952  at x = -3.041593
-        """
-        def __init__(self):
-            super(MultiMinGroup, self).__init__()

     # define the independent variable that our optimizer will twiddle
-            self.add('indep', IndepVarComp('x', 0.0))
+    root.add('indep', IndepVarComp('x', 0.0))

     # here's the actual function we're minimizing
-            self.add("comp", ExecComp("fx = cos(x)-x/10."))
+    root.add("comp", ExecComp("fx = cos(x)-x/10."))

-            # connect the independent variable to the input of our function
+    # connect the independent variable to the input of our function component
-            self.connect("indep.x", "comp.x")
+    root.connect("indep.x", "comp.x")

-Now that we have a function to minimize, let's set up the Problem that will contain the optimization of that function.
-First, let's declare the Problem object and set our MultiMinGroup as its root Group.
-Later, we'll use this Problem to create our SubProblem.

-.. testcode:: subprob

-    sub = Problem(root=MultiMinGroup())

 Now we'll set up our SLSQP optimizer.
 We first declare our optimizer object,